-The loss on disposal of businesses was \$14.5 million and \$9.2 million for 2016 and 2015, respectively.
-See Note 2 to the Consolidated Financial Statements included in Item 8 of this Form 10-K for additional information.
+The loss on disposal of businesses was \$1.7 million and \$14.5 million for 2017 and 2016, respectively.
+See Note 2 of the Notes to Consolidated Financial Statements included in Item 8 of this Form 10-K for additional information.